thedelk/grooper-ace-architect/docs/vol-1/deliver.md

 ### Adding and configuring Document Export

-!!! abstract "Step 1"
-    1. Navigate to (root) > Batch Processing > Processes > Production > Invoices Process
+!!! abstract "Batch Processing / Processes / Production / **Invoices Process**"
-    2. Add a new step
+    1. Add a new step.
-    3. Set the Activity Type property of the new step to ==Document Export==
+    2. Set the Activity Type property of the new step to ==Document Export==.
-    4. Set the Export Provider property to ==File System Export==
+    3. Set the Export Provider property to ==File System Export==.
-    5. Click on the Export Settings property to edit its settings
+    4. Click on the Export Settings property to edit its settings.

 ![](../assets/img/vol-1/5-1/001.png)